Skip to content

 Sports Arena, Gloucester

 Our international-standard Sports Arena in Gloucester is also open all day, where you can see our sports facilities including 3G and 4G all-weather pitches, tennis centre and hockey pitch.
-You can either catch our free shuttle bus from Oxstalls campus at 2pm for a guided tour, or make your own way there (Gloucester, GL1 3LT).
-Parking is free.
+You can either catch our free shuttle bus from Oxstalls campus at 2pm or 2.30pm for a guided tour, or make your own way there and look around at your leisure (Gloucester, GL1 3LT).
+Parking is free at the Sports Arena.

 Are your campuses wheelchair accessible?